vmenger/deduce/README.md

 7. Telephone numbers
 8. E-mail addresses and URLs

-The details of the development and workings of the method, and its validation can be found in:
+The details of the development and workings of the initial method, and its validation can be found in:

 [Menger, V.J., Scheepers, F., van Wijk, L.M., Spruit, M. (2017).
 DEDUCE: A pattern matching method for automatic de-identification of Dutch medical text, Telematics and Informatics, 2017, ISSN 0736-5853](http://www.sciencedirect.com/science/article/pii/S0736585316307365)

-### Demo

-An interactive demo of the code can be found [here](http://ads.science.uu.nl/deduce/)

 ### Prerequisites